MyNameIsTakenOMG/aws-sysops-associate/README.md

   - Schedule CMK for deletion with a waiting period of 7 to 30 days(pending deletion): during which, the cmk key cannot be used for encryption or be rotated
   - can cancel the key deletion during the waiting period
   - Consider disabling your key instead of deleting it if you’re not sure!
-- KMS Key Deletion – CloudWatch Alarm: Use CloudTrail, CloudWatch Logs, CloudWatch Alarms and SNS to be notified when someone tries to use a CMK that’s ”Pending deletion” in a cryptographic operation (Encrypt, Decrypt, ...)
+- KMS Key Deletion – CloudWatch Alarm: Use CloudTrail, CloudWatch Logs, CloudWatch Alarms and SNS to be notified when someone tries to use a CMK that’s ”Pending deletion” in a cryptographic operation (Encrypt, Decrypt, ...):
+  - cryptographic operation -> cmk (pending deletion)
+  - log (api calls denied) to cloudtrail
+  - cloudtrail logs -> cloudwatch logs
+  - using `Metric Filter`: "* is pending deletion" and create an alarm based on it
+  - using SNS to notify users
 - CloudHSM(Hardware Security Module)
   - KMS => AWS manages the software for encryption
   - CloudHSM => AWS provisions encryption hardware, tamper resistant,